Herro-Sama/comp230-cpd/README.md

 ## Week One
 During my first week I have started my Ethics and Professionalism Research and created my proposal for my desired topic, which is based on gambling and it's influences within video gaming.

 I finished my world pitch and began practicing timings.
+Started working with my group to create a prototype of our game concept.

+Started work with OpenGL working on creating a triangle.

 ## Week Two